AlexMaunder/amazon-lex-amplify-workshop/lab2-Building_Web_App_With_Amplify/README.md

 ![IAM config for LEX](images/Picture2.gif)

+* please note that the user name that you will see may differ to the screenshot above and should say ```lex-lab-amplify```.
+* if user creation failed within the AWS console, please repeat steps 2-5.

 6. Once the user is created, Amplify CLI will ask you to provide the ```accessKeyId``` and the ```secretAccessKey``` to connect Amplify CLI with your newly created IAM user.
 Profile Name should be ```lex-lab-amplify-profile```.

 ``` bash